Sentry Page Protection

 Valuation Model

-The Valuation model is currently YELLOW.
-Equity valuations are currently near the upper region of "fair value" relative to underlying current global economic fundamentals.
+The Valuation model is currently RED.
+Equity valuations are currently at the upper region of "fair value" relative to underlying current global economic fundamentals.

 Technical Model

 The Technical model is currently GREEN.
-Global equity markets have been in a trending advance since Oct 2023 following their Jul-Oct correction.
+Global equity markets have been in a trending advance since Oct 2023 following their Jul-Oct/23 correction.

 Sentiment Model

-The Sentiment model is currently RED.
-Overall sentiment has turned overly bullish (sentiment acts as an inverse shorter-term trading indicator).
+The Sentiment model is currently YELLOW.
+Overall sentiment has turned neutral (sentiment acts as an inverse shorter-term trading indicator).

 Liquidity/Economic Stress Model